JamesChampionGitHub/ttysh/README.md

 Works on Arch Linux based systems with the Pacman package manager.

-Download the zip and extract the files, run the following in the extracted folder:
+Download the zip and extract the files.
+Run the following in the extracted folder:

 ```
 ./ttysh.sh